dhj03/twohack/README.md

-# BigBrain
+# TwoHack

 ## Introduction

-BigBrain is a quiz game web application based on the well-known [kahoot](https://kahoot.com/).
+TwoHack is a quiz game web application based on the well-known [Kahoot](https://kahoot.com/).
 It allows its users to create quizzes, start sessions from them, and join sessions to attempt quizzes.
 Quizzes contain questions, which are to be answered during a game session, and award points if answered correctly.
 At the end of a session, the user with the most points wins.

 ## Running the program